Ron-Teller/Gengammon/README.md

 <br /><br />
 However, what happens if the rest of the 13 possible moves are rated with scores (by the neural network) between 991 to 999?
 That means that there are 14 total moves that are <b>ranked higher</b> than the professional players move, making it the <b>second lowest ranked move</b>.
 This means that the neural network is doing a bad job at rating our professional players move, and yet the fitness function gave it a high fitness score of 0.99 (99%).
 Thus, this fitness function had to be changed to be able to estimate how well a neural network does at <b>ranking</b> a professional players move in comparison to other possible moves.
 <br /><br />

+<a name="fitness-v2"></a>
-A new fitness function was formulated that will score the neural networks based on how well they ranked the professional players moves.
+<b>[Version 2]</b> A new fitness function was formulated that will score the neural networks based on how well they ranked the professional players moves.
 The new fitness function checks what rating the neural network gave for each possible move, and finds how high the professional player move ranked.
 The formula is:
 <br />
 <b>(TOTAL_MOVES – RANK_PROFESSIONAL) / (TOTAL_MOVES – 1)</b>
 <br />